 Many insurance companies offer free screen replacement services under comprehensive cover policies, so if your windscreen is damaged this should be done before taking your car for its MOT test.

-Your windscreen wipers are tested to make sure that they can clear enough of your forward view when driving in the rain.
-Your windscreen washers are also tested to check that they spray enough liquid on to the glass.
-It’s important to make sure that they are in full working order before the test and it’s worth making sure you have enough screen wash in your car to perform the test.
+Your windscreen wipers are tested to make sure that they clear enough of your forward view when driving in the rain.
+Your windscreen washers are also tested to check that they spray enough cleaning fluid onto the glass.
+It’s important to make sure that they are in full working order before the test and it’s worth making sure you have enough screen wash in your car to perform the test

 Wiper blades are available from ATS Euromaster, with free fitting when booked online.